learn-co-students/swift-variables-readme-ios-apply-000/README.md

 favoriteCharacter = "Tyrion Lannister"
 ```

 From here on out, `favoriteCharacter` will have the value "Tyrion Lannister", instead of "Jon Snow".
+Notice, however, that you didn't have to put `var` in front of `favoriteCharacter` when you changed the value.
+This is because you have already declared `favoriteCharacter` to be a variable, and so Swift knows that it exists.
+You're not _declaring_ a variable here; you're just changing its value to something else.

 In Swift, every variable has a _type_.
 The type tells you the kind of value that variable refers to.
 In the above example, the type of the variable is a `String`.
 Other types include `Int` and `Double`.
 You will learn about many more of Swift's data types as you work through these lessons.
 For now, don't worry much about the type; just be aware that every variable has a type.